Buying a non-standard home 2023

 The difficulty associated with finding insurance for a non-standard home is often a result of mainstream insurers lacking the specialist knowledge necessary to properly assess the risk.
 When insurers are unfamiliar with the actual risk they will usually either charge too much for premiums, or refuse to offer quotes altogether to protect their own interests.

-This is not the case with HomeProtect.
-With us, you can get a competitive quote for non-standard home insurance online no matter what material your home is made from.
-If your home is on fixed foundations and is in the UK, HomeProtect can help.
+This is not the case with Homeprotect.
+With us, you can get a quote for non-standard home insurance online for almost all construction materials.
+If your home is on fixed foundations and is in the UK, Homeprotect can help.